-Regina Lark is the founder and president of A Clear Path: Professional Organizing for Home, Work, Life.
+Regina Lark is the founder and president of A Clear Path: Professional Organizing and Productivity.
 As a Board Certified Professional Organizer, she specializes in working with people with chronic disorganization, ADHD, and hoarding disorders, as well as folks who have way too much stuff.

 In a recent interview, Regina talked about clutter, the Clear Path team, and how we do the work of clearing the path to whatever is unique to you.